Borrow A Mobile Hotspot At The Patterson Library!

 No, mobile hotspots cannot be renewed.
 Patrons must wait 7 days after returning a hotspot before being eligible to borrow again.
 Late devices will have their service turned off.

 How many devices can connect to the hotspot?

 A maximum of 10 devices can connect at once.

 Will the hotspot work everywhere?

-It will only work where Sprint has data coverage.
-If you plan on taking the hotspot with you on a trip, check out Sprint’s data coverage map.
-Enter your zip code (or the zip code where you will be) and click on Map it!, then click on the Data tab just above the map.
+It will only work where T-Mobile has data coverage.
+If you plan on taking the hotspot with you on a trip, check out T-Mobile’s data coverage map.
+Enter your zip code (or the zip code where you will be) and hit enter on your keyboard.
 It’s also important to remember that the mobile hotspot is like a cell phone when it comes to good connection.
 If there’s a location at home or in a building where you don’t have a strong enough signal to make a call on a cell phone, then chances are the hotspot won’t work in that location either.
 Mobile hotspots will not work outside the United States.